Gnomes (South Park): Plot

 When the boys give their presentation for the vote, they do a report that is completely different from their previous piece.
 They now say, having spoken to the gnomes, that corporations are good, and are only big because of their great contributions to the world.
 While speaking, they admit that they did not write the previous paper, which causes Mr. Garrison to be carried away as he lashes out at the boys, telling them they have ruined his life for the last time.
 Mrs. Tweek applauds their honesty and admits to the same facts herself.
-She convinces the whole town to try Harbucks Coffee.
+She persuades the whole town to try Harbucks Coffee.
 When everybody does try it, they all agree that Harbucks coffee is better than Tweek's coffee, including Mr. Tweek, who accepts an offer to run the Harbucks shop.
 Meanwhile, the gnomes continue to steal underpants from the oblivious townspeople.

 Production

 "Gnomes" was written by series co-creators Trey Parker and Matt Stone, along with Pam Brady, and directed by Parker.
 It is the seventeenth episode in the second season of South Park and the 30th episode of the series overall.
 It originally aired on Comedy Central in the United States on December 16, 1998.
 "Gnomes" marks the first appearance of Tweek Tweek and his parents.